lqc/thinkcspy/source/functions.rst

 It doesn't matter what the value was named in the caller, in `final_amt` it's name is `p`.

-These short variable names are getting quite tricky, so perhaps you'd prefer one of these versions instead:
+These short variable names are getting quite tricky, so perhaps we'd prefer one of these versions instead:

     .. sourcecode:: python3